Sheref17/BlogAPI/README.md

 # ⭐ Final Note

-This project was built to simulate a production-style backend system with scalable architecture and maintainable code practices.
+This project was built to simulate a production-style backend system with scalable architecture, maintainable code practices, and enterprise-level backend patterns.